interledger/testnet/.github/contributing.md

 ## Getting started <!-- omit in toc -->

-Thank you for contributing to Testnet, a Rafiki Playground :tada:
+Thank you for contributing to Testnet, a Rafiki Playground :tada: Your contributions are essential to making this project better.

-Before you begin:
+## Before you begin

 - Have you read the [code of conduct](CODE_OF_CONDUCT.md)?
 - Check out the [existing issues](https://github.com/interledger/testnet/issues) & see if we [accept contributions](#types-of-contributions) for your type of issue.

-### Table of Contents <!-- omit in toc -->
+## Table of Contents <!-- omit in toc -->

 - [Types of contributions](#types-of-contributions)
   - [:mega: Discussions](#mega-discussions)